Page updated 24 Jan. 2014.

 Now getting back to the 1999- 2003 range of Indian V-twin motorcycles, as can be seen from the ad showing the 2003 range, in addition to the Chief there was the Spirit and Scout.
 (A road test of the Scout is available at the sister site to this one; click on "to the Scout site" on the handlebar at top of screen.)

 Indian had many models and names for them over the years, but the Spirit was brand new.
 As can be seen, the Spirit was basically a 1999 - 2003 Chief without the fender skirts and had a slightly less massive front end.
-The one below had optional patriotic tank painting.
+Below is a 2003 tastefully customized and then a stock blue one with factory optional patriotic tank painting.

 Displacement 88 Cubic inch (1442 cc) Bore/Stroke 3.625 in. x 4.25 in.
 Transmission Constant Mesh, Foot Shift, 5-Speed Carburetor S&S E Type, 1 7/8 in bore / 47.6 mm Exhaust System 2 into 1 Primary Drive Chain Drive-Wet Clutch Final Drive Aramid-reinforced Belt Dimensions & Weights Seat Height 28 in. / 711 mm Ground Clearance 5.75 in. / 146 mm Wheelbase 67 in. / 1702 mm Overall Length 99.5 in. / 2527 mm Overall Width 43.5 in. / 1105 mm Rake 32deg.
 Trail 5.25 in. / 133.4 mm Fuel Capacity 4.75 gallon U.S. / 18 litres(1.75 quarts / 1.65 litres reserve) Oil Capacity 3.0 quarts / 2.8 liters w/filter Dry Weight 620 lbs. / 282 kgs.
 Wheels, Tires and Brakes Front Wheel 60 Spoke-Chrome, 3.5 in x 16 in Rear Wheel 60 Spoke Chrome, 3.5 in x 16 in Front Tire 130/90-16 67H Rear Tire 130/90-16 73H Front Brake 4-Piston Caliper, Billet Aluminum Rear Brake 4 Piston Caliper, Billet Aluminum General Instruments Analog Speedometer with odometer, Proprietary bezel with V-shaped Indicator lights layout.
 Seat: Indian.
 Frame: Indian.
 Front Suspension: 41mm Hydraulic Dual-dampening conventional style Rear Suspension: Nitrogen charged Hydraulic absorber with adjustable pre-load.
 Colors Black, Medium Silver Deluxe Colors Black/Red, Black/Silver, Black/Cream, Red/Cream